Skip to main content

 Flora Ecosystems

-Ancient beech forests dominate the landscape, with the Reinhardswald containing some of Lower Saxony's finest stands including individual trees over 250 years old.
+Ancient beech forests dominate the landscape, with the Reinhardswald and Bramwald containing some of Lower Saxony's finest stands including individual trees over 250 years old.
 The varied geology creates different forest types from acid beech on sandstone to rich calcareous beech on limestone.
 Spring wildflower displays include wild garlic and diverse ephemeral species.
 River valley forests harbor alluvial vegetation along the Werra and Fulda.
 The steep valley slopes support thermophilic woodland edges.
 Mountain meadows at higher elevations feature diverse grassland communities.

 Geology